 - Serve immediately and add vegan chicken if desired.

 - Prepare & wash your vegetables well before starting the cooking process.

 - Cut your veggies small (particularly carrots) - the smaller they are, the quicker they will cook.

 - Avoid using wholemeal pasta.
 It will soak up any water much quicker, meaning you will be left with practically no soup.

 - Make sure you use completely unsweetened plant milk.
 Check the nutritional label on the back to make sure the sugar levels are 0g.

-- To make it gluten-free, use gluten free pasta.
+- To make it gluten-free, use GF pasta.

-- There's a chance you will need to add more stock than the amount stated in the recipe.
-This depends on the size of your pan, the heat of your stove, your personal taste etc. Feel free to add more stock if desired.
+- There's a chance you will need to add more broth than the amount stated in the recipe.
+This depends on the size of your pan, the heat of your stove, your personal taste, etc. Feel free to add more if needed.